Work permits for employees in Spain: A complete guide for employers [2024]

 For industries which are not highly specialized, before the organization can make an offer to the foreign worker, they should inform the employment office of the role(s) they need to fill.
 The employment office may put forth applicants.
 If there are no successful applicants or if there are no applicants with the necessary skills, then someone may be hired from outside the country.

-Employers don’t need to consider national employment if the employee is a citizen of Chile or Perú, citizen of an EU country, or used the Arraigo procedure to obtain working residency (more on that below).
+Employers don’t need to consider national employment if the employee is a citizen of Chile or Perú, a citizen of an EU country, or used the Arraigo procedure to obtain working residency (more on that below).

-What is a Foreigner’s Identity Number and how do you get one?
+What is a Foreigner’s Identity Number, and how do you get one?

 Non-Spanish citizens don’t just need a visa; there are other required documents to work in Spain.
 A Foreigner’s Identity Number, or NIE, is like a Spanish tax number.
 Obtaining an NIE number is mandatory for all non-Spanish citizens operating in Spain—including those from EU/EEA countries.
 Individuals can apply for their NIE at the Consular Post of the district where they’ll live in Spain.